Lab01: Handwritten Digit Recognition with AI

 - Follow the instructions to complete any missing code as directed by your instructor.

-in the training code.
-(More epochs improve model accuracy on small datasets.) - Click Run All to execute all cells.
+- Click Run All to execute all cells.

 - After completion, check that handwritten_digit_model.h5 appears in the saved_model folder.